SilentPenguin/PartialScripts/README.md

 Bonuses
 =======

 Don't like bundling?
-By default, the rendering looks at your bundle collection to identify which bundles you have included in the page, and it will choose to render a bundle if you have included all the scripts in a bundle.
+By default, the rendering looks at your bundle collection to identify which bundles you have included in the page, and it will choose to render a bundle if you have included all the files in a bundle.

 Similarly, if you include a bundle with it's virtual path, it will then render that instead using the bundling.

-Should you wish to disable this, you can call renderScripts as:
+Should you wish to disable this, you can call Scripts.RenderAll as:

     @Scripts.RenderAll(useBundles: false)